 - When logging onto online retailer and social media accounts, users who have activated 2FA and MFA are verified via push notifications, biometric indicators, or single-use codes sent to an email address or mobile device.

-- When making online bank payments, most banks now require a password and a single-use TAN provided to the customer via a mobile device.
+- Most banks now require a password and a single-use TAN provided to the customer via a mobile device when making online bank payments.

 What exactly are authentication factors?